heckmon/flutter_code_crafter/docs/AICompletion.md

 - `model`: An instance of the `Models` class, which can be one of the [built-in AI models](#built-in-ai-models) or a [custom model](#custom-ai-model).
 #### optional parameters:
 - `enableCompletion`: A boolean value to enable or disable AI code completion.
 Defaults to `true`.
+- `completionType`: The type of AI code completion.
+Defaults to `CompletionType.auto`.
+- `debounceTime`: The debounce time in milliseconds for AI code completion.
+Defaults to `1000`.

 create an instance of the `AiCompletion` class with any of the [built-in AI models](#built-in-ai-models) or [custom model](#custom-ai-model) and pass it to the `CodeCrafter` widget.
 Example of using Gemini AI completion: